SamuelHudec/COVID/covid_slovakia/info.md

 # Technical background

-App is powered by engine which code you can see below or [As.txt](http://www.iam.fmph.uniba.sk/ospm/Harman/programs/corona_sim.txt)
+App is powered by engine which code you can see below or [As.txt](http://www.iam.fmph.uniba.sk/ospm/Harman/programs/corona_sim.txt) and app lives in [GitHub](https://github.com/SamuelHudec/COVID).

 ```